-Initial Evaluation B.
+Β. Initial Evaluation

 Whenever necessary, a student or other user of College facilities or services who has a chronic communicable disease or who is a carrier of a chronic communicable disease, or is reasonably suspected of having a chronic communicable disease or of being a carrier, shall be evaluated by a team that may consist of the Vice President of Student Affairs, other appropriate College personnel, a physician, the student's physician, public health personnel and other consultants selected by the President or his/her designee.
 The team's report and recommendations, along with any dissenting opinions, shall be forwarded to the President for decision.
 Every effort shall be made to complete the evaluation in a timely and prompt manner.
-C

-Admission Decision
+C Admission Decision reevaluated by the evaluation team to determine whether the student's status continues to be appropriate.
+The frequency of the reevaluations shall be determined by the team.

 The President shall make the decision on admittance, suspension or dismissal after reviewing the report and recommendations of the evaluation team.
 The President's decision may be appealed to the Board of Trustees.
-D.

-Subsequent Evaluations
+D Subsequent Evaluations